northox/roundcube-yubikey-plugin/README.md

 # Installation
 1. Install the code in the plugin directory (i.e. roundcube/plugins/yubikey_authentication/).
 2. Add the plugin in your config file (config/main.inc.php).
-In this case the plugin directory name is 'yubikey_authentication':
+In this case the plugin directory name is 'yubikey_authentication'

     `$rcmail_config['plugins'] = array('yubikey_authentication');`
 3. Set your API keys in config.inc.php by visiting https://api.yubico.com/get-api-key/